USF-CS315-F23/USF-CS315-F23.github.io/guides/dev-setup.md

 ## Overview

 In this class we will be learning the RISC-V instruction set architecture.
-In order to do so we will work on emulated RISC-V hardware provided by Qemu.
-You will have two ways to access Linux running on a RISC-V virtual machine: you can access a virtual machine running on euryale.cs.usfca.edu and you can run the RISC-V virtual machine locally using Qemu.
-This guide will help you setup access to both the remote vm and a local vm.
+In order to do so we will work on emulated RISC-V hardware provided by Qemu (https://www.qemu.org/).
+You will have two ways to access Linux running on a RISC-V virtual machine: you can access a virtual machine running on ```euryale.cs.usfca.edu``` and you can run the RISC-V virtual machine locally using Qemu.
+This guide will help you set up access to both the remote vm and a local vm.

 ## Command Line

 We will be working extensively from the shell (commmand line) in this class.
-See the [Shell Usage Guide](/guides/shell-usage) for a quick overview of working from the shell.
+See the [Shell Usage Guide](/guides/shell-usage) for an overview of working from the shell and common commands I frequently use.

-To access the command line in macOS you can use the Terminal application or iTerm (a popular third party terminal program that is very powerful).
+To access the command line in macOS you can use the Terminal application or iTerm (a popular third party terminal program that is very powerful, https://iterm2.com/).

 Linux also has a Terminal application for accessing the command line.